-What does the rise in Microsoft Teams mean for the PBX?
+What does the rise of Microsoft Teams mean for traditional phone systems?

 Over the past decade or so Microsoft have taken ownership of the desktop, with the Windows operating system now accounting for around 68% of the desktop, tablet, and console OS market.